Introduction to Microsoft Exchange Server 2016

 Progent's disaster recovery/business continuity consultants can help you develop and implement a comprehensive disaster recovery plan for Exchange 2016 based on geographically dispersed physical data centers or based on a combination of a local data center plus cloud-based resources, and Progent's certified information security consultants can help you define and validate messaging security policies compliant with your internal guidelines and with industry or government requirements.
 In addition, Progent's Cisco CCIE certified network engineers can help you design, build and troubleshoot a cost-effective, secure, and resilient network infrastructure to support your Exchange 2016 environment.
 Progent has decades of experience working with Exchange and can help you follow leading practices to move efficiently and non-disruptively through the key phases of coexistence (with Exchange 2010 SP3 or later), piloting, mailbox migration, decommissioning, and remediation.

-Microsoft supports transparent hybrid networks that integrate Office 365 and local Exchange deployments.
-This permits you to have specific mailboxes hosted on your physical datacenter or private cloud and other mailboxes hosted by Office 365.
-Progent's certified Exchange consultants can assist you with any facet of designing, implementing and troubleshooting your hybrid Office 365/Exchange network.
-Progent's Exchange specialists can deliver occasional expertise to help you resolve stubborn technical issues and also offer comprehensive project management outsourcing to ensure your hybrid Office 365 solution is successfully completed on schedule and on budget.
-For details about Progent's consulting services for hybrid Office 365 and on-premises Exchange environments, refer to Office 365 integration solutions with on-premises Exchange.
+Microsoft has made a strong effort to enable seamless hybrid ecosystems that combine Office 365 Exchange Online and local installations of Exchange.
+This permits you to have some Exchange mailboxes hosted on your corporate datacenter or private cloud and other mailboxes resident on Office 365.
+Progent's Microsoft-certified Exchange consulting team can help you with any facet of designing, integrating and debugging your hybrid Office 365 solution.
+Progent's Exchange consultants can provide as-needed support to help you resolve challenging technical problems and also offer extensive project management outsourcing or co-sourcing to ensure your hybrid Office 365/Exchange initiative is completed on schedule and on budget.
+For more information about Progent's consulting support for hybrid Office 365 and on-premises Exchange systems, visit Office 365 integration solutions with on-premises Exchange.

 A key to Progent's value proposition is the ability to provide advanced online consulting at an easily affordable price.
 Online consulting eliminates the costs and delays associated with travel and prevents needless loss of productivity.
 Progent has delivered successful online consulting, application development, and troubleshooting services to businesses of all sizes in every state in the U.S. (visit Progent's customer testimonials).
 Progent's seasoned IT consultants, developers and technical support specialists, including one of the country's largest independent teams of Cisco CCIE-certified network consultants, are available for as-needed expertise to solve particularly challenging problems or can provide comprehensive project management outsourcing or co-sourcing for major initiatives such as Exchange 2016 migration.
 When necessary, Progent can also provide consultants onsite in major metropolitan areas throughout the U.S.